 Because the front door will be facing the outside of the house, you should be choosing the color while outdoors.

 Look at various paint swatches to determine how they will look in different outdoor natural light settings.

 This is because interior light can differ strongly from natural light, so this will give you a more accurate understanding of how the light will make the color of the door look.

 You could tape some samples of paint onto the front door and then look at it throughout the course of the day to see if you like the changes they go through.

-You could also paint small areas with different colors to get a more accurate representation.
+You could also paint small areas with different colors to represent them more accurately.

 For a small house, having monochrome colors will be an excellent option.

 Painting the window frames, front door, exterior, and trim in just one color will make the house look larger than it actually may be.